 Donation In Memory

-The Smith Blackburn Homestead was donated to EALT by someone who visited the property frequently as a young person, as the land had been homesteaded by her grandmother, and lived on continuously by her uncle until 1989.
-When the land recently came onto the market, it seemed a unique opportunity to purchase the land for donation to EALT, in memory of her husband, and to honour her forebears’ legacy of land and wildlife stewardship.
+The Smith Blackburn Homestead was donated to EALT by someone who visited the property frequently as a young person, as the land had been homesteaded by her great grandmother, and lived on continuously by her uncle until 1989.
 This land is an ecologically rich natural area that has been preserved, stewarded and appreciated by several generations of people.

 Stewardship Highlights and Recent News

 Installed 31 bird boxes on the property with the help of an elementary school class.